justinWaves/jw-portfolio-2021/README.md

-## Hello! 🌊🌊🌊🌊🌊🌊
+## Greetings!

-This is my 2021 Portfolio Website I designed and built with React.
+This is a Portfolio Website I designed and built with React, Material UI, Styled Comonents, React Spring, and Email.JS.
 Implemented in Typescript.

 ### Random Traffic 🚴🏾🚗

 This was a fun one.
 In the Traffic.tsx as well as the AirTraffic.tsx component, random vehicles are selected from thier respected arrays, and then animate across the screen via CSS at a randomized speed.
 The interval in which the vehicles are generated are also randomized.
 This logic is placed in a UseEffect hook, and the traffic items are stored in a state array called "traffic" (airTraffic for the planes), creating a never ending loop.
 Using Reacts "OnAnimationEnd()" method, the traffic item at index [0] is removed from the state array using a filter method.
 Since the traffic speed is randomized and the index [0] item may still be present on the screen when the removeTrafficItem function is called, a 15 second timer was put in place, to avoid items from disappearing from the screen.
-On unmount, the timers are cleared so your browser may be at peace. bridge traffic will not exceed 35 items and air traffic will not exceed 5, and I have left in console.logs in place so you can see the code work in real time All design assets are optimized SVGs to maximize performance, and everything is fully responsive for all screen sizes.
+On unmount, the timers are cleared so your browser may be at peace.
+Bridge traffic will not exceed 35 items and air traffic will not exceed 5, and I have left in console.logs in place so you can see the code work in real time.
+All design assets are optimized SVGs to maximize performance, and everything is fully responsive for all screen sizes.

 ### Theme Switching 💅